davidledwards/gps-clock/README.md

 make clean
 ```

-Generates a `config.h` file that is mandatory for compilation.
+Generates predefined configuration files in the `configs/` subdirectory.
+The `config.h` file in the base directory is always generated from `.config` when `make build` is executed.
 All configuration variables have default values if undefined.
 Refer to the [configuration section](#configuration) for a description of variables evaluated during the process of generating `config.h`.

 ```shell
 make config
 ```

 Prints all configuration variables as detected by the execution environment.
-These variables are used to generate the configuration file using `make config`.
-Please note that the configuration variables echoed by this command do not necessarily reflect what is contained in `config.h`.
+These variables are used to generate the configuration files when executing `make config` and `make build`.
+Please note that the configuration variables echoed by this command do not necessarily reflect what is contained in `config.h` unless `make build` has been executed.

 ```sh
 make print